mikhaelhamoy/Budget-Tracker/README.md

 ## Description

-An application that with track expenses and deposits with or without internet connections.
+An application that will track expenses and deposits with or without internet connections.

 ## Table of Contents